 When Will I See My Eyelid Surgery Results?

 Loss of the excess skin and the “bags” under the eyes is seen immediately.

 Two to 3 months before long term results are seen.

 Enjoy the direct eye-to-eye contact as people focus on your vibrant, beautiful eyes.

 “I know that true beauty is measured by the heart but thank you so much for making me feel “pretty” on the outside.”

 How Much Does Eyelid Surgery Cost?

 The cost of eyelid surgery will vary based on the unique details of each patient’s surgical plan, such as the complexity of the procedure.
 On average, upper or lower blepharoplasty costs about $3,500-$5,000.
 Our team will provide you with a cost estimate after your consultation with Dr. Parva to understand what to expect.

 Schedule Your Eyelid Surgery Consultation

-Please contact Parva Plastic Surgery for your complimentary eyelid surgery consultation with Dr. Parva today.
+Please contact Parva Plastic Surgery for your eyelid surgery consultation with Dr. Parva today.